-

 Add Interior Framing (if required)

-Many prefab metal buildings consist of a single, large, open space, while others may be divided into sections for specific purposes, such as an office, bathroom, or storage area.
+Many prefab buildings consist of a single, large, open space, while others may be divided into sections for specific purposes, such as an office, bathroom, or storage area.
 If you plan to use your new structure for multiple purposes or intend to divide the interior space into separate rooms, you will need to hire a local framing company to complete this project stage.
 The framing can be either 2x4 lumber or light gauge steel studs.

 Walkthrough and Final Inspection